HomeBlog Home

 Doctors Lake guide

 If you are trying to figure out how to actually use Doctors Lake, the first thing to know is that public access is more limited than the map makes it look.
-A lot of shoreline around Doctors Lake is tied up in residential edges, private docks, marina use, and neighborhood frontage, so “being near the water” is not the same thing as having a practical public place to fish, launch, or sit by the shoreline.
+A lot of shoreline around Doctors Lake is tied to residential edges, private docks, marina use, and neighborhood frontage, so "being near the water" is not the same thing as having a practical public place to fish, launch, or sit by the shoreline.

 Quick sort